sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

 analyses
 [have to yield approximate results in order to stay decidable](https://en.wikipedia.org/wiki/Rice%27s_theorem).
 Typically, this is achieved through calculating the least fixed-point of the transfer function wrt. to the analysis lattice.
-Strictness analysis is not different in that regard:
+Strictness analysis is no different in that regard:

 ```haskell